-Most important properties of traditional Architecture of Iran include: harmony with the nature and environment and taking benefit of natural facilities of the location, harmony with the traditions of all provinces, Iranian architecture available building materials dictate major forms in traditional Iranian architecture.
-Heavy clays, readily available at various places throughout the plateau, have encouraged the development of the most primitive of all building techniques, molded mud, compressed as solidly as possible, and allowed to dry.
+Most important features of traditional Architecture of Iran include: harmony with the nature and environment and taking benefit of natural facilities of the location, harmony with the traditions of the regions they are in, the material of existing Iranian architecture buildings dictate major forms in traditional Iranian architecture.
+Heavy clays, readily available at various places throughout the plateau have encouraged the development of the most primitive of all building techniques, molded mud, compressed as solidly as possible and allowed to dry.
 This technique used in Iran from ancient times has never been completely abandoned.
 The abundance of heavy plastic earth, in conjunction with a tenacious lime mortar, also facilitated the development of the brick.

-Iranian architecture take advantage of abundant symbolic geometry, using pure forms such as circle and square, and plans are based on often symmetrical layouts featuring rectangular courtyards and halls.
+Iranian architecture takes advantage of abundant symbolic geometry, using pure forms such as circle and square, and plans are often based on symmetrical layouts featuring rectangular courtyards and halls.

 All traditional Persian houses have following sections: